q1033854867/3D-Reconstruction/README.md

 Two images `rot_axis.jpg` and `board.jpg` are axis of rotation and checherboard, respectively.<br>
 Files in `lib/` are MATLAB source file.
 Files in `lib_c/` are C source file and its binary file which compiled in Windows 10. <br>
-The function `prepeocess` do some preprocessing, such as find nodes of checkerboard, organize nodes into graph, generate mask of ROI automaticlly, get index of rotation axis in image, etc. After you run it and get four important .mat file in top directory, you will be able to run `main` and get cloudpoints result finally. <br>
+The function `preprocess.m` do some preprocessing, such as find nodes of checkerboard, organize nodes into graph, generate mask of ROI automaticlly, get index of rotation axis in image, etc. After you run it and get four important .mat file in top directory, you will be able to run `main.m` and get cloudpoints result finally. <br>
 Note!
 The global variable `config` in `main.m` controls processing mode.
 Parts of its default values are as follows:
 ```matlab
 config.write_into_txt = false;